Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Results

 Figure~\ref{fig:profile_obs} shows the stacked density profiles for voids identified by \texttt{VoidFinder} (upper panel) and \texttt{REVOLVER} (lower panel).
 All profiles broadly exhibit the canonical void density structure, characterized by a strongly underdense core followed by a compensation wall peaking at $r/r_{\mathrm{e}} \approx 1.1$.
 The best-fit parameters are summarized in Table~\ref{tab:fit_params}.
 A clear contrast emerges between the two void-finding algorithms: \texttt{REVOLVER} selects a sample of larger, dynamically more coherent voids for which the model provides an excellent description, achieving mean absolute errors ($\mathrm{MAE}$) as low as $\sim 0.02$.
 In contrast, \texttt{VoidFinder} identifies a larger population of smaller voids, but the resulting profiles show significant deviations from the fitted model, with $\mathrm{MAE} \sim 0.2$.

 For the \texttt{REVOLVER} profiles, the fitted transition scale $f_s$ agrees closely with the transition radius independently estimated via direct interpolation, both yielding $r/r_{\mathrm{e}} \approx 0.76$--$0.77$.
 This agreement indicates that the functional form in Eq.~(\ref{eqn:vdf}) correctly captures the physically meaningful crossing point for watershed-based voids.
-Furthermore, the best-fit parameters obtained from the ELUCID reconstructed volume closely match those derived from the SDSS observational catalogues, indicating that the reconstruction successfully preserves the intrinsic structural properties of cosmic voids.
+Furthermore, the best-fit parameters obtained from the ELUCID reconstructed volume closely match those derived from the SDSS observational catalogues, indicating that the reconstructed ELUCID realization reproduces the overall structural characteristics of the observed void population at a statistically consistent level.

 However, for \texttt{VoidFinder} profiles, systematic residuals are observed in the transition region ($0.8 < r/r_{\rm e} < 1.2$).
 The transition radius estimated via direct interpolation is $r/r_{\mathrm{e}} \approx 0.80$, whereas the fitted $f_s$ in Eq.~(\ref{eqn:vdf}) is systematically larger ($0.87$--$0.89$).
 To investigate this discrepancy, we tested a modified version of Eq.~(\ref{eqn:vdf}) by replacing the $x^\beta$ term in the denominator with $(x/f_s)^\beta$, effectively rescaling the entire profile relative to $f_s$.
 For \texttt{VoidFinder}, this adjustment yields a more consistent $f_s \approx 0.83$ and reduces the residuals to $\mathrm{MAE} \lesssim 0.08$.